 Prof. Scolieri will be on leave in 2014-15.

 Dancing the New World: Aztecs, Spaniards, and the Choreography of Conquest.
 University of Texas Press, 2013.
+(Winner of the 2014 Oscar G. Brockett Book Prize for Dance Research)

 “‘An Interesting Experiment in Eugenics’: Ted Shawn, American Dance, and the Discourses of Sex, Race, and Ethnicity.”
 Oxford Handbook of Dance and Ethnicity, Ed.
 Tony V. Shay.
 Oxford University Press, October 2013.